transdigiware/blockchain/howto/pricing-saas.md

 - **Switch your nodes to Minimum Utilization State**
   CPU on individual nodes can be scaled down to 0.001 CPU to completely minimize charges.
 Taking these actions renders the node non-functional.
 When the compute is needed later, you can use the reallocation option in the {{site.data.keyword.blockchainfull_notm}} Platform console to scale up to what is required.
 For more information about how resources can be reallocated, see [Reallocating resources](/docs/services/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-components-reallocate-resources).

-- **Delete unused peer and deploy a new one when needed**
+- **Delete unused peer and deploy a new one when needed.
 Because the ledger is stored on the ordering node, when you deploy a new peer and join a channel, the peer receives a copy of the distributed ledger.
 The drawback to this approach is that you need to generate new certificates and join the peer to the channels again.

   It is not recommended to ever delete a CA node because the data on it can never be recovered.
 Likewise, if you have only a single ordering node, you should never delete it.
   {:important}

-- **Monitor and adjust your resource allocation based on your needs**
+- **Monitor and adjust your resource allocation based on your needs**.
   When you monitor your resource usage over time, you might decide that you can scale down the resources that are allocated to a node while still ensuring adequate performance.
 When you follow instructions for [reallocating resources](/docs/services/blockchain?topic=blockchain-ibp-console-govern#ibp-console-govern-reallocate-resources) in the console, the effects on total VPC for the node are updated and can be used to estimate revised monthly costs.